 Warming and acidifying ocean conditions will continue to affect marine ecosystems and only accelerate as the climate changes.

-Shifting species and degrading Casco Bay habitat will impact the livelihoods of residents that depend on our marine economy, including shellfish and tourism industries.
+Shifting species and degrading

+Casco Bay habitat will impact the

+livelihoods of residents that depend

+on our marine economy, including

+shellfish and tourism industries, as

+well as our access to fresh

+local seafood.